Adding Students

 List of available color settings for all tests in the indicated subject.

 Masking Indicates availability of the Masking tool, allowing student to cover distracting regions of the test page.
+Provides an overlay for students to cover a distracting area of the page.

 Mouse Pointer

 Turns additional sizes and colors of the mouse pointer on and off for all tests in the indicated subject.
+Sets the size and color of the mouse pointer.

 Print On Demand (N/A for Braille tests)

 Indicates print settings for all tests in the indicated subject.
 This accommodation allows a student to request printing of test items or stimuli (passages) or both, depending on what option is selected.
+Turns on/off the ability of the student to send test item and/or passages print requests to the TA.
+Allows a student to print a test's content.

 Print Size/Zoom

 Indicates enlarged font size in which the test appear in the indicated subject.
+Displays tests in the selected magnification.

 Supporting Students with Literacy Challenges